 The Sisters also share beehives with the Sisters at Redeemer Children’s Home.
 Beekeeping is a great source of income as honey is an in-demand product in Uganda.

-In supporting Moyo Babies’ Home, our aim is to provide vulnerable orphaned babies and children in northern Uganda with a safe and loving environment to grow up.
+In supporting Moyo Babies’ Home, our aim is to provide vulnerable orphaned babies and children in northern Uganda with a safe and loving environment in which to grow up.